MrZenW/varbox/README.md

   return 4
 });
-/* If you want to set a function as the value you should do the following. */ box.set(['classrooms', 'A','students', 'Ruofei', 'ageComputeFunction'], function valueSource(oldValue) {
+/* If you want to set a function as the value you should do the following. */ box.set(['classrooms', 'A','students', 'Ruofei', 'ageComputeFunction'], function valueSource(oldValue, doesTheKeyExist) {
   /* a function which is the value instead of the valueSource */ return function notValueSource() {
     // your codes